hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/solang.md

             </td>
             <td>
-                This PR adds a `--debug` flag, that enables all debugging features of the compiler (debug prints, logging runtime errors and logging api return codes).
-This can be considered a shortcut to enabling all features one by one.
+                This PR adds a `--release` flag, that disables debugging features.
             </td>
         </tr>
     </table>